-One of the largest aluminium companies in the world, Emirates Global Aluminium is jointly held by Mubadala and Investment Corporation of Dubai.
+One of the largest aluminium companies in the world, Emirates Global Aluminium (EGA) is jointly owned by Mubadala and the Investment Corporation of Dubai.

-Emirates Global Aluminium (EGA) is a leading aluminium player with interests across the value chain from bauxite mining through to alumina refining and primary aluminium smelting.
-The company has plans for significant local growth and international expansion.
+Emirates Global Aluminium (EGA) invests in a wide range of interests stretching from bauxite mining to alumina refining and primary aluminium smelting.

-EGA’s core operating assets, the Dubai Aluminium (DUBAL) and Emirates Aluminium (EMAL) smelters, are located in Dubai and Abu Dhabi respectively.
-With a combined production of 2.4 million tonnes per annum (tpa), these assets place EGA among the largest primary aluminium producers in the world.
-Both smelters are committed to high standards of health and safety, and focus on reducing operational environmental impact and investing in broader social and economic development.
+EGA’s core operating assets is committed to high standards of health and safety, and focus on reducing operational environmental impact and investing in broader social and economic development.

 EGA is amongst the UAE’s largest companies by revenue and profit and is the country’s largest industrial company outside the oil and gas industry.
 EGA connects the UAE to 60 countries and more than 300 industrial customers, and is the largest exporter to key markets such as the US.